 Marek Bennett’s comics adaptation of this actual Civil War memoir brings to life the dry humor and grim conviction of teacher-turned-soldier Freeman Colby.
 Fiercely proud of his Granite State heritage, Freeman Colby bows to no one – not the rowdy students of his rural one-room schoolhouse, not the high-handed Union army officers in town, and certainly not those Rebel traitors causing all that trouble down South.
 But Colby needs work, and his ne’er-do-well little brother Newton needs looking after, so the boys enlist with a new regiment promising three years’ pay and plenty of adventure in a growing war…

 Freeman Colby grew up in Henniker, NH.
-He (age 22) and his brother Newton (age 19) enlisted in the 39th Massachusetts Volunteers on 22 June, 1862, at Woburn, MA.
+At age 22, he and his brother Newton (age 19) enlisted in the 39th Massachusetts Volunteers on 22 June, 1862, at Woburn, MA.

-You can read the official regimental history of the regiment here:
+You can read the official regimental history of 39th Mass. here:

 - The 39th Regiment Massachusetts Volunteers, 1862-1865 (Alfred S. Roe, 1914)

 The official roll of Company K gives the following service accounts:

 Colby, Freeman E. – Priv. – Res.
 Woburn; 22; farmer; enl.
 July 22, 1862; must.
 Aug.
 22, 1862; must. out June 2, 1865.